Overview of Individual Ecology

 Understanding decision rules

-Our research understands the ways in which animals decide where to feed and what to feed on.
+Research aims to understand the ways in which animals decide where to feed and what to feed on.
 Animals often need to make trade-offs in these decisions; for example, deciding where to feed when a location has both a high abundance of food, but also a high risk of being attacked by a predator.
-Our models often assume that animals feed in the location at which energy can be consumed from prey at the highest rate, but an alternative that can be used is that animals move to locations with the lowest risk of predation.
-Understanding the rules used by different animals is an important part of our underpinning research.
+The models used on this site often assume that animals feed in the location at which energy can be consumed from prey at the highest rate, but an alternative that can be used is that animals move to locations with the lowest risk of predation.
+Understanding the rules used by different animals is an important part of the underpinning research.

 Measuring the food supply